off-border/workflow-assist/README.md

         baseBranch: 'master',
         // always convert task-id to lowercase (TASK-1234 -> task-1234)
         inLowerCase: true,
+        // max length of the task branch name
+        maxLength: 50,
     },

     // to switch whether it should create a new folder for task or use the current one